Salesforce IoT FOR MANUFACTURING

 CUSTOMER EXPERIENCE is impacted by using the data that is created from all the connected things in IoT.
 Proper use of this data can transform every aspect of your business, including how you service, market, and build apps.
 In conjunction with Salesforce, as the number one CRM, your team can harness data streaming from their network of connected products and reimagine the way they sell, service, market, build apps, and more.
 When it comes to customer experience, Salesforce has already made a massive impact, creating one of the most powerful, flexible, and integrative experiences currently available in the CRM market.
 But with the integration of IoT in the Salesforce space, companies can scale their strategies by providing tools that can turn these billions of data points from millions of connected devices into customer experiences.

-CONNECT EVERYTHING TO CRM
+CONNECT EVERYTHING TO SALESFORCE IoT

 You can connect every device, sensor, website, or interaction with Salesforce customer context data to get a better picture of your customer and how they interact with the device.